littlehorse-enterprises/lh-examples/ai/summarization/README.md

 Littlehorse stores and logs the output of all workflow runs

 Note: if you want to restart the code, you need to run `docker compose down` and then `docker compose up` again to reset the server.

+> Note: This example runs a workflow every 5 minutes to simulate a real-time data stream so make sure when you are done to shut down the server with `docker compose down` to avoid extra charges to OpenAI.